microsoft/bedrock/README.md

 ## What's in the box?

-Bedrock is a set of Terraform based devops scripts for automated deployment of the common elements of a production-ready cloud native Kubernetes cluster.
-It currently includes:
+Bedrock is a set of devops scripts for automated deployment of the common elements of a production-ready cloud native Kubernetes cluster.
+It includes:

 Cluster Management